 The new regional landfill site is in completion stage and Bitou Municipality will take up approximately 11% of the capacity of the landfill site.
-The municipality will in all probability start disposing of its refuse at the new regional landfill during the latter part of the 2024/2025 financial year upon which payment shall be made to GRDM for the provision of the service.
+The municipality will start disposing of its refuse at the new regional landfill during the latter part of 2024/2025 financial year upon which payment shall be made to GRDM for the provision of the service.